I have a love hate relationship with Facebook. On one hand, Facebook allows me to keep in touch with and keep track of what my friends are up to.

 The Real Question You Should Be Asking

-“What do I value the most and what is my order of priority?”
+“What do you value the most and what is your order of priority?”

-On the personal front, I love solving technical problems so my other priority is to keep my brain stimulated.
-As a result, I continue to work my full time job because it keeps me mentally fit even though it makes the least money out of all of the income sources in my household.
+On the personal front, I love solving technical problems so my other priority is to keep my brain active and stimulated.

-But the reality is that juggling the businesses, the day job and the kids requires a hefty amount of sacrifice.
-I take a lot of pride in what I do but I full on admit that I would love to do some of things that my peers are doing.
+I take a lot of pride in what I do but I full on admit that I would love to do some of the things that my peers are doing.
 I would love to accomplish what some of my friends have accomplished.

 But my priorities in life have made me realize that…

-- I will not be creating the next 100 million dollar company by only devoting 8-10 hours per week on my businesses.
-Furthermore, anything beyond just a lifestyle business requires serious dedication and a huge time commitment that I would not be able to bear.
-As such, doing smaller scale projects like my online store course, blogging and ecommerce are perfectly suited for me.
+- I will not be creating the next 100 million dollar company if I’m only willing to devote 15-20 hours per week on my businesses.
+Anything beyond a lifestyle business requires serious dedication and a huge time commitment that I’m currently not be willing to bear.

 - I will probably not be traveling the world and living out of my backpack for months at a time anytime soon (at least not while my kids are living at home):) More date nights should be feasible however.

-- I most likely will not become Vice President or CEO of my current company.
-As a director, I believe I have already reached my ceiling given the amount of time I’m willing to devote to my day job.
+- I most likely will not become Vice President or CEO of a large company.
+When I was a director of engineering, I believe that I’d already reached my ceiling given how much time I was willing to devote to my job.